Find the right type of education to meet your interests

 Are you deciding what type of education is right for you?
 Many find a four-year college major doesn't feel like the right fit, and that vocational training better suits their skillset.
 Take a moment to consider whether vocational training is right for you.

 Vocational training can often lead to a quicker entry into the workforce.
 Many programs can be completed in as few as 12 months, affording graduates the opportunity to get to work faster than other options.
 Rather than spending time on unrelated coursework, students instead focus on industry-modeled curriculum specific to their career interest.

 Do you enjoy hands-on learning?

 Everyone learns differently.
 Some feel at home in lecture halls while others learn best in a practical setting.
-Vocational training programs combine traditional classroom learning with hands-on training in facilities that mirror the workplace.
+Vocational training programs combine online learning with hands-on training in facilities that mirror the workplace.
 If you consider yourself to be someone who learns best by doing, vocational training might be right for you.

 Are you tech-savvy?

 Do you enjoy tinkering with technology?
 Are you comfortable using phones and tablets to solve problems?
 Being tech-savvy is a great skill to have for those pursuing vocational training.
 For example, those interested in trades and technical careers use technology to find, diagnose and repair problems.
 Many in healthcare careers use technology to manage patient records and provide care.